cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

   static final byte[] COL_BOUNCES = new byte[] { 'b' };

   /**
-   * Increment a bounce counts entry with the specified {@code visits} and {@code bounces}.
+   * Increment a bounce count entry with the specified number of visits and bounces.
    *
-   * @param uri URI of the Web page.
+   * @param uri URI of the Web page
-   * @param visits number of visits to add to the Web page.
+   * @param visits number of visits to add to the Web page
-   * @param bounces number of bounces to add to the Web page.
+   * @param bounces number of bounces to add to the Web page */ public void increment(String uri, long visits, long bounces) {
-   */
-  public void increment(String uri, long visits, long bounces) {
     table.increment(Bytes.toBytes(uri),